open-sauced/intro/05-how-to-contribute-to-open-source.md

    git commit -am "Your commit message"
    ```

-   Change `"Your commit message"` to your own message.
+   Replace `"Your commit message"` to your own message.
 For example, `"Add Alice as a contributor"`.

    > **Note**: Unlike the `git add .` and `git commit -m "Your message"` approach, in the `git commit -am` command, adding `-a` flag to `git commit` skips the staging process.
 The `-a` flag automatically stages all your changes in _committed_ files.
 Combining it with the `-m` flag allows you to write the commit message.